sjmcculloch/smblogv2/content/posts/2020-06-02-dragonlance-reading-order/index.md

   - dnd
 ---

 There are over 160 novels based on the Dragonlance world.
-I've collated various guides and made my own adjustments to present my own reading order.
+I've collated various guides and made my own adjustments to present a recommended reading order.
+The focus is the **Heroes of the Lance** as they are the gateway into the world of Krynn.

 ## Start Here - War of the Lance

-The ideal place to start are the chronicles surrounding the **War of the Lance**.
-These tales set the context for the Dragonlance universe and contain the first introductions to characters.

 > I've included the **Lost Chronicles** which were written **much later** but fill in story gaps between the original novels.